stat6250-s17/course-questions-wiki/week-05/README.md

 * *Question (aalshehry−stat6250):* Why SAS assigns variables in the program data vector to missing before each execution of the DATA step?
 - Question (yyan11−stat6250): What is the value of the automatic variable _N_?
 - Answer (yyan11−stat6250): _N_ counts the number of times that the DATA step begins to execute.
+- Question (meisenbach-stat6250): Why would the _ERROR_ variable be reset to 0 at the beginning of an iteration of the DATA step?